How to Beat the Intellectual Yet Idiot (IYI)

 Example #3: Commercial Real Estate to Real Estate Private Equity

-This one is another story on the site: The reader here went to a semi-target school, won an off-cycle IB job, got his offer rescinded, and then found a CRE brokerage role through networking.
+In another story, a reader went to a semi-target school, won an off-cycle IB job, got his offer rescinded, and then found a CRE brokerage role through networking.

 Then, he kept networking, stayed in touch with a recruiter, and leveraged his CRE brokerage experience to win a RE PE role.